EIDSS/EIDSS7/.github/ISSUE_TEMPLATE/uat-bug-report.md

 A clear and concise description of the issue.

 **Details**
-Country:
+Country: Georgia
 Scenario (or enter ad hoc if ad hoc):
-If ad hoc, Category (Function, customization, localization, migration, integration):
+If ad hoc, Category (Function, customization, localization, migration, integration) (optional):
 Username:
 Build:
 Severity (optional):